isocroft/Cachr/README.md

 - Copy in the <i><q>offline.html</q></i> file into the root folder of your web project.
 - Create your application index file and link it to _Cachr_ using a script tag.
 - Use the script shown below to activate Cachr
+- Beware of [these pitfalls](https://www.sitepoint.com/common-pitfalls-avoid-using-html5-application-cache/) as you use _applicationCache_ and _Cachr_

 ```js
 	<script type="text/javascript">